jgomez18UCM/Localization-Text-Recognition/training/README.md

 tesseract data/Apex_data/Apex-ground-truth/eng/eng_1.tif stdout --tessdata-dir /home/tesseract_repos/tesstrain/data/Apex_data/Apex-eng-output --psm 7 -l Apex --loglevel ALL
 ```

-This command will extract the information from _eng_1.tif_ image and will print it in the terminal.
+This command will extract the text from _eng_1.tif_ image and will print it in the terminal.
 It will use the trained data store in _Apex_data/Apex-eng-output_.

 If you wish to check all script options, you can run ```tesseract --help-extra``` in same folder, or check out its manual in https://github.com/tesseract-ocr/tesseract/blob/main/doc/tesseract.1.asc.